Mark of the Ninja - Review

 The Rest of It

 I'd been meaning to play Mark of the Ninja for quite a while now.
 It had been sitting in my Steam queue for well over a year and I really had no excuse as to why I never just loaded it up.
-I'd always loved the Tenchu games on the original Playstation, despite their numerous flaws, so why not play the 2D version of those games that was supposed to be even better?
+I'd always loved the Tenchu games on the original PlayStation, despite their numerous flaws, so why not play the 2D version of those games that was supposed to be even better?
 Well now that I have, I can say that Mark of the Ninja is a very good stealth game and a damn good one for being a 2D sidescroller.
 It doesn't quite overtake my nostalgic love for the Tenchu series, but it's certainly the best Ninja game I've played in a long time.

 The story is relatively simple and mostly forgettable, though it has its moments of satisfactory twists and action.
 Your ninja clan is attacked suddenly by some modern military soldiers for reasons largely unknown.
 Once you've rescued your fellow ninjas from the attack, it's time to seek revenge!
 It's your job to go out and assassinate the ones responsible and work your way to the top of the organization by infiltrating their various bases and eliminating any guards or traps in your path.